Get started with Iframely

 Yes, generally you do.
 Providers change their embed codes, videos get removed, we add new providers, etc.

-But if you use our embed.js or our iFrames with lazy-loading, the embeds will keep updating by themselves.
+But if you use our embed.js or our iFrames with lazy-loading, the embeds will keep updating by themselves in the background.
 If you use iFrames without embed.js script - you should be fairly safe too, except we won't be able to remove a no longer available video from your page.

 If you use native embed codes from the publisher, you would need to make a decision about caching on your own.
 The trigger can be either your own time-to-live settings, or a user event, such as page view.
 We recommend cache time-to-live value of 1 day.
 Iframely on its part uses heuristic algorithm that re-checks fresh URLs more often than the older ones.